mParticle/mparticle-apple-sdk/README.md

 end
 ```

-Configuring you `Podfile` with the statement above will include only the _Core_ mParticle SDK.
+Configuring your `Podfile` with the statement above will include only the _Core_ mParticle SDK.

 > If your app is targeting iOS and tvOS in the same Xcode project, you will need to configure the `Podfile` differently in order to use the SDK with multiple platforms.
 You can find multi-platform configuration [here](https://github.com/mParticle/mparticle-apple-sdk-private/wiki/Multi-platform-Configuration).